 Global Upper Archives was introduced by Weather Graphics as the single largest collection of WMO TEMP-formatted upper air weather data in existence.
 This easy-to-use collection of upper-air data imports directly into programs like Digital Atmosphere, RAOB, and any other package that accepts standard "TTAA/TTBB" upper air data.
 Plot historical upper-air charts and soundings for almost anywhere in the world during the past several decades!

 As with Global Surface Archives, you don't get cryptic XML or JSON records, a database, or some other proprietary file.
 All data is in plaintext ASCII and is in TEMP (TTAA/TTBB/PPBB) which is by far the most widely used upper air format in existence.
-This means the data can be easily plotted by Digital Atmosphere and RAOB, and may work in off-the-shelf programs like GEMPAK.
+This means the data can be easily plotted by Digital Atmosphere and RAOB, and works in off-the-shelf programs like GEMPAK.

 |January 3, 1976 windstorm in central Europe at 1200 UTC.
 Note the extensive coverage in the communist Soviet Union and Eastern Bloc.
 Plotted with Digital Atmosphere.|